dynup/kpatch/README.md

     # optional, but highly recommended
     sudo yum install ccache
+    ccache --max-size=5G

 ####Ubuntu 14.04

-*NOTE: You'll need about 10GB of free disk space for the kpatch-build cache in `~/.kpatch`.*
+*NOTE: You'll need about 15GB of free disk space for the kpatch-build cache in `~/.kpatch` and for ccache.*

 Install the dependencies for compiling kpatch:

     apt-get install make gcc libelf-dev

-*NOTE: Ensure you have libelf-dev version 0.158 or newer*

 Install the dependencies for the "kpatch-build" command: